 At Holy Family Catholic School, we place great importance on original and creative work.
-Anything less is disappointing and unacceptable.
 An individual's ideas are his/her intellectual property; the ideas of others are theirs.
 Proper documentation is required for information, ideas and/or images obtained from any resource, including the Internet.

 All work must be the student's own.
-Academic dishonesty or academic irregularity, in any form (sharing work, copying work, plagiarism, etc.) will result in a zero and a Report to Parent via RenWeb.
+Academic dishonesty or academic irregularity, in any form (sharing work, copying work, plagiarism, etc.) will result in a zero and a Report to Parent via FACTS.